librlaurie/librlaurie.github.io/_posts/2016-04-29-penn-job-talk.markdown

 layout: post
 title:  "Penn Job Talk"
 date:   2016-04-29
-categories: testing
+categories: talks
 ---
-### Penn Libraries Job Talk.
-December 4, 2015
+### Penn Libraries Job Talk

+What follows is a very lightly edited version of the talk I gave as part of my interview for the job of Assistant Director for Digital Scholarship on December 4, 2015.
+I had a lot of slides, and most of them aren't here (there are links where there were screenshots, instead).
+Also, I had a bunch of jokes in the talk.
+It turns out I'm very corny.
+I couldn't keep them in the written version either.

+## The prompt:

+> **Discuss three ways in which the nature of academic scholarship is changing and identify key services for each that Penn Libraries should offer in support of researchers’ evolving needs.**

 Thank you so much for being here today.
 My talk today is going to address the question I was asked, but before I get started, I will spend a few moments talking about who I am and what I’m bringing to this question.
 Part of what I bring is my love for Philly.
 This is my home, and the city I love.
 As many of you know I worked here at Penn from 2002-2008, and I've been at Haverford for the past 7 and a half years.
-For the first few years at Haverford, I was the Coordinator for Research, Instruction, and Outreach, and after we brought in a new library director and she led us through a big re-organization, I moved into my current role as Coordinator for Digital Scholarship and Services.
+For the first few years at Haverford, I was the Coordinator for Research, Instruction, and Outreach.
+After we brought in an awesome new library director and she led us through a big re-organization, I moved into my current role as Coordinator for Digital Scholarship and Services.

-In that role, I’ve been working with my colleagues at Haverford to build a Digital Scholarship program.
+In that role, I’ve been working with my colleagues to build a Digital Scholarship program.
 At Haverford, we define digital scholarship as library partnerships with faculty and students to create scholarship in new forms.
 Building this program means we’ve built the human and technical infrastructure in the library to make digital scholarship as manageable and sustainable as we think it can reasonably be, understanding that learning and creating scholarship is a creative, messy, and iterative process.
 In practical terms, our work involves engagements with faculty and students in the curriculum, on larger scale research projects, and fellowships, internships and jobs for students.
 Over the past few years, the digital scholarship group has been involved in dozens of courses, ranging from 20 minute drop-ins to courses where DS labs were built into the weekly schedule and integral to the course outline.
 We’re now in our second year running a fellowship program for students interested in a sustained DS learning opportunity, and we recently hired a drexel libary school intern to help run that program.
 We’re also partnering with faculty on some big and exciting projects, some of which I’ll mention in this talk, and others of which I won’t but would be happy to talk about later.

 The team in Digital Scholarship at Haverford includes me and my colleague Mike fulltime, and then two people who don’t report to me but who work closely with us, a metadata specialist and our web coordinator (and Music Librarian).
 As part of the library, our group works really closely with our colleagues in special collections and with the subject librarians on nearly all of our projects.
 And truly, when describing the team, the key to our success is the 12 student workers we employ.
 Or, it’s 12 this semester, and an overlapping 12 over the summer.
 Our students tend to stay with us throughout their college career, some of them joining us in summers, and they develop considerable expertise in the tools, approaches and strategies we employ in our work.